 Our Virtual Dialogue – Background

-CLICK on video to hear Deborah Levine’s presentation for Chattanooga’s Mizpah Synagogue that initiated the ongoing virtual Black-Jewish Dialogue that is now both national, with participants from California to Washington DC , and international, including Bermuda, Canada, and Hungary.
+CLICK on video to hear the presentation by Deborah Levine for Chattanooga’s Mizpah Synagogue that initiated the Dialogues.
 Hear the video and see excerpts of the transcript.

 TRANSCRIPT EXCERPTS: It’s a true challenge to talk about issues involving African Americans and Jews in these turbulent times.
 The murder of George Floyd and COVID-19 have put a spotlight not just on monuments and law enforcement, but also on festering issues of economic, social and healthcare inequities.
 The issues echo the 1960s civil rights era but with the internet, terminology, quotes, memes and comments are constantly morphing.
 And spreading.
 Two weeks ago, a Black-Jewish woman messaged me, worried about how the words of Louis Farrakhan were being blending with those of local White Supremacists.
 (See Farrakhan) Will the words of our nonviolent sixties icons, James Baldwin and Martin Luther King Jr., successfully counteract this trend?
 I hope that celebrating the life of the civil rights icon Rep. John Lewis will re-emphasize the impact of non-violent activism.
 (See John Lewis)